Skip to main content

 Your doctor may suggest that you take your first dose before bedtime because it can make you feel dizzy.

-After the very first dose, if you do not feel dizzy, take perindopril in the morning, ideally 30 to 60 minutes before breakfast.
+After the very first dose, if you do not feel dizzy, take perindopril in the morning before breakfast.
+Try to take it at the same time every day.

 How long to take it for

-Usually, treatment with perindopril is long term, and you may have to take it for the rest of your life.
+Usually, treatment with perindopril is long term.
+You may have to take it for the rest of your life.

 If you get ill while taking it

-Your doctor may advise you to stop taking perindopril until you recover and are eating and drinking normally.
+They may advise you to stop taking perindopril until you feel better and are eating and drinking normally.

 If you forget to take it